 Form I isn’t the most effective for dueling.
 It is characterized by broad strokes, and its parries are simple.
 This is why against other lightsabers, Shii-Cho isn’t very effective.

 It makes a lot of sense for Kylo to use Form I. For one, The Force Awakens takes place in a time where there were very few lightsaber wielders.
-Most of Kylo’s enemies would use blasters and other weapons, all of which Form I could easily overwhelm.
+Most of Kylo’s enemies would use blasters and other sabers, all of which Form I could easily overwhelm.

 But in his fight with Rey, Kylo is also very aggressive, always forcing Rey backward.
 This isn’t an element of Form I since this form always returns to a defensive stance after every strike.
 Instead, it looks a lot more like Form V, Shien.